THE MEANING OF HUMAN-COMPUTER INTERACTION

 POSTSCRIPT

 The problems cannot be resolved by logical computer means, even as formalized in law, for the very same reasons that computer security cannot be resolved by logical means.
 They increase my conviction about the character and seriousness of this situation and its development.
-It requires further attention by researchers who are not limited in time and energy as I feel at my present age (86).
+It requires further attention by researchers who are not limited in time and energy as I feel at my present age (87).
 I hope that they feel encouraged by what I already wrote.
 The more so with the advent of anonymous “interactions” with or rather through the latest versions of so-called Artificial General Intelligence with the warnings for its “existential risks” that I partly consider in the last section or epilogue of my above mentioned essay on the computerization of society, and finally in my text on Artificial General Intelligence and ChatGPT.
 In that text, as well in a section of Reason and Gender, becomes gradually more visible that human-machine interaction implies also a progressive substitution of humans by computing machines.
-This to the point that a fraction of humans who keep really interacting with computers gradually bypasses the thoughts and emotions of an increasing number of humans who do not affect the contents and the operations of the interacted computers.
-This up to the point that HCI keeps losing a part of its identity, the meaning of interaction because the number of human really participating in it decreases, and the interaction takes place between a gradually decreasing number of active participants while the number of passive (including unemployed!) “users”, users or consumers of the effects of others’ participation, increases.
+This to the point that a fraction of humans who keep really interacting with and not only using with computers gradually bypasses the thoughts and emotions of an increasing number of humans who do not affect the contents and the operations of the interacted computers.
+This up to the point that HCI keeps losing a part of its identity, the meaning of interaction, because the number of human really participating in it decreases.
+The interaction takes place between a gradually decreasing number of active participants while the number of passive (including unemployed!) “users” (“users” or consumers of the effects of a few others’ production of HCI-features, capabilities and presuppositions), increases.